vmmc2/Bleach/README.md

 ## Doubts
 * __What is the diference between using a variable and refering to a variable?__
 * __Is it really okay to let a variable be re-declared in the global scope?
 Not convinced by the author.__
+* __Differences between scopes and environments (the author says they are "close cousins").
+Also, the author later mentions that scope is a concept/idea and environment is something concrete that implements such concept.__

 ## Roadmap